abcdesktopio/docs/opsdocs/docs/3.0/config/editconfig.md

-Restart pyos pods
+## Restart pyos pods

 ```bash
 kubectl delete pods -l run=pyos-od -n abcdesktop
 pod "pyos-od-6fc597d444-qgzhc" deleted
 ```

-### Check that the new colours are presents in front :
+## Check your changes

-Open the url `http://localhost:30443`, in your web browser, to start a simple abcdesktop.io container.
+To check that the new colours are presents in front, open the url `http://localhost:30443`, in your web browser, to start a simple abcdesktop.io container.

 ```
 http://localhost:30443